----------------------

 |

-$6.055 billion occurred in residential structures, an estimated
+estimated $6.055 billion occurred in residential structures, an

-$9.26 million of which occurred in apartments.
+estimated $9.26 million of which occurred in apartments.
 (NFPA Fire

 Analysis and Research, Fire Loss in the U.S. During 2002.)